 Remaining in the property is in your best interest as well as you will not incur the extra expenses of living elsewhere while investing in the legal help you need to get out of your situation as favorably as possible.

 If you've fallen behind on your payments and are now able to make payments again - but don't have the ability to pay the full amount due - you may be a good candidate for a loan modification.
-While it is possible to achieve a modification directly with your servicer, often times a more favorable modification can be achieved in less time with the help of an experienced negotiator such as those at The Lane Law Firm.
+While it is possible to achieve a modification directly with your servicer, often times a more favorable modification can be achieved in less time with the support of an experienced negotiator such as those at The Lane Law Firm.

 A loan modification is an agreement between the borrower and the mortgage company to change the original terms of the mortgage - including the payment amount, length of loan, interest rate, etc. The goal is to prevent foreclosure and keep the homeowner in the house by lowering the payments so they are affordable according to their current situation, without having to pay the entire amount they are behind.